-Welcome to our guide to the best cameras for travel and holidays!
-If you want a small, light and self-contained camera to take on your adventures, you’re in the right place, as we’ve selected our top picks for exactly that.
-These are the cameras that our team of reviewers have nominated as being the best for travel.
-While there are plenty of fixed-lens compact cameras on this list, we’ve also included lightweight mirrorless models and affordable DSLRs, to give you plenty of different options.
+In this guide, I’m helping you find the best travel camera for trips, holidays, city-breaks and more.
+I’ve selected what I think are the best small, light, self-contained cameras for taking on vacation: the cameras that our team of reviewers have nominated as being the best for travel and adventures.
+While there are plenty of fixed-lens compact cameras on this list, I’ve also included lightweight mirrorless models and affordable DSLRs, to give you plenty of options.

-The best camera for travel for most people is going to be the OM System Tough TG-7.
+Having been using, testing and reviewing cameras for many years, and covering all the latest releases, the travel camera I will recommend to most people is currently the OM System Tough TG-7.
 A waterproof compact with an optical zoom lens, it also boasts a number of dedicated shooting modes that are specifically for shooting underwater, which is great for swimming and snorkelling.
 It doesn’t mind being rained on, dropped or bashed about.
-Of course, you may want something more photographically sophisticated, or something that offers interchangeable lenses, or whatever else – and that’s where the rest of our list comes in.
+Of course, you may want something more photographically sophisticated, or that offers interchangeable lenses, or whatever else – and that’s where the rest of our list comes in.

-Travel is all about economy, both in terms of how much you spend and what you fit in your suitcase.
-However, a travel camera also needs to offer a demonstrable advantage over your smartphone in order to be worth buying, so it’s quite a fine line to walk.
-We’ve picked cameras that provide this kind of value – a genuinely great shooting experience, without breaking the bank.
+Travel demands economic planning; not just in what we spend, but in what we take with us.
+A camera beyond that of your smartphone needs to justify its impact on both budget and space.
+This is quite a fine line, so I’ve picked cameras that provide just this kind of value – a genuinely great shooting experience, without breaking the bank.
 Every camera on here has one thing in common – it impressed our reviewing team enough to earn their recommendation.
-We’ve got plenty of advice for taking better travel images here.
+And we’ve plenty of advice for taking better travel images with them.

 The best cameras for travel: our quick list